VectorworksDeveloper/SDKExamples/README.md

 Developer information available at https://developer.vectorworks.net/

-Please contact us to get included in the Partner Install feature.
+Please contact us [devsupport@vectorworks.net] to get included in the Partner Install if you have a user facing feature.
 See https://developer.vectorworks.net/index.php/Partner_Product_Install_Package

 # Build instructions